aaronland/go-picturebook/README.md

 #### modtime://

 Sort images, in ascending order, by their modification times.
 If two or more images have the same modification they will sorted again by their file size.

-#### orthis://

-This is really specific to [me and only me](https://aaronland.info/orthis) so you can ignore this for the time being.

-_This handler will eventually be moved in to a separate `go-picturebook-orthis` package._

 ## See also